deepesh-dg/stack-overflow-clone/README.md

 -   `src/app/(auth)/layout.tsx`: This is the layout for the auth pages.
 -   `src/app/(auth)/login/page.tsx`: This is the login page.
 -   `src/app/(auth)/register/page.tsx`: This is the register page.

+## User Reputation Algorithm

+The user reputation is calculated by the following rules:

+-   If the user has answered a question, the reputation of answerAuthor is increased by 1.
+-   If the user has upvoted a question, the reputation of questionAuthor is increased by 1.
+-   If the user has downvoted a question, the reputation of questionAuthor is decreased by 1.
+-   If the user has upvoted an answer, the reputation of answerAuthor is increased by 1.
+-   If the user has downvoted an answer, the reputation of answerAuthor is decreased by 1.